The Santa Clause 3: The Escape Clause: Plot

 Twelve years have passed since Scott Calvin took on the mantle of Santa Claus.
 He is now married to Carol Newman, who is now a teacher in the North Pole.
 (Note: As depicted in The Santa Clause 2 (2002)) On Christmas Eve, she tells a group of young elves a story from her life with Scott while expecting their first child.

 Scott invites his in-laws, Sylvia and Bud Newman, to the North Pole, along with Scott's ex-wife Laura, her husband Neil, their daughter Lucy, and Scott's son Charlie.
 Meanwhile, he is summoned to a meeting of the Council of Legendary Figures, consisting of Mother Nature, Father Time, the Easter Bunny, Cupid, the Tooth Fairy, and the Sandman, concerning the behavior of Jack Frost, who is jealous that he has no holiday or special occasion in his honor.
 Because he has been promoting himself during the Christmas season, Mother Nature suggests sanctions against him.

-As Scott is attempting to get the in-laws to come without revealing that he is Santa, Jack Frost negotiates a light sentence of community service at the North Pole, helping Scott and the elves put up various Canadian-themed paraphernalia, as Carol's parents believe Scott is a toymaker in Canada; Scott consents.
+As Scott is attempting to get the in-laws to come without revealing that he is Santa, Jack Frost negotiates a light sentence of community service at the North Pole.
+He is to help him and the elves put up various Canadian-themed paraphernalia, as Carol's parents believe he is a toymaker in Canada.
+So Scott consents.

 However, Frost's ultimate goal is to trick Santa into renouncing his position.
-When now Head elf Curtis inadvertently reveals the "Escape Clause", Frost sneaks into The Hall of Snow Globes and steals Scott's one containing Scott as Santa.
+When now Head elf Curtis inadvertently reveals the "Escape Clause", Frost sneaks into The Hall of Snow Globes and steals the one containing Scott as Santa.
 If Scott holds the globe and wishes to have "never been Santa at all," he will go back in time and undo his career as Santa.
 When Lucy discovers this, Frost freezes her parents and locks her in a closet.
 He then orchestrates situations that make Scott think he must resign to make things better.

-Frost tricks Scott into invoking the Escape Clause and both are sent to Scott's front yard in 1994, when Scott caused the original Santa to fall off his roof and had to replace him.
-Frost causes the original Santa to fall off the roof and grabs Santa's coat before Scott can.
+Frost tricks Scott into invoking the Escape Clause, so both are sent to Scott's front yard in 1994, when Scott caused the original Santa to fall off his roof and had to replace him.
+Frost causes the original Santa's fall and grabs his coat before Scott can.
 Scott is sent to an alternate 2006, where he has been CEO of his old company for the last twelve years and business takes priority over family.
-Scott also learns that Laura and Neil divorced and Carol moved away years ago.
+He also learns that Laura and Neil divorced and Carol moved away years ago.